camdencparker/camdencparker/README.md

 ### I'm a software developer, car lover, and a fish nut.
 Always looking for ways to bend life to my will with technology.

-🔭 I'm currently working towards AWS cloud/developer certifications as well as my summer tan.
+🔭 I'm currently working for Keap as a SE I and looking to continue my growth

-💬 Ferrari for Driver and Constructor Championship 2022 F1... reach out ot me if you want to discuss
+💬 Ferrari for Driver and Constructor Championship 2023 F1... reach out ot me if you want to discuss

 ⚡ Si bu podi papia kriolu de Cabo Verde, dam fala mano

+⚡ My work profile is located here github.com/Cpark-14

 <img src="https://img.devrant.com/devrant/rant/r_1878961_XjnsE.jpg">